 This will give us the below output in XML:

 Definition lists are not restricted to glossaries of terms.
 We use them for all term-description groups.
-Term-description groups may be names and definitions, questions and answers, categories and topics, or any other groups of term-description pairs.
+Term-description groups may be names and definitions, categories and topics, or any other groups of term-description pairs.